Looking for some good OKR examples and tips on how to write one?

 For our next example, let’s look at sales OKRs.

 Sales OKRs help you improve your sales engagement and also motivate your sales team to perform better.
+Recent studies show that 51% of American workers feel as though they lose at least an hour/day being inefficient at work from things as simple as email overload, or feeling disconnected from the team.

 Without that, your sales team (and finances) could end up like Jocelyn: